 - Flexibility & Mobility: The single-leg Romanian deadlift involves a big movement, which helps you increase your hip’s range of motion and make you more mobile.

-- Core Strengthening: This movement stimulates your lower back and core area, helping to improve your posture, deal with lower back pain, and prevent injuries.
+- Core Strengthening: This movement stimulates your lower back and core area, helping to improve your posture and prevent injuries.

 - Grip Strength: Deadlifts help to strengthen your grip, as you have to hold the hanging weight by your tights.

 How to Do Single-Leg Romanian Deadlifts

 There are a few ways of doing single-leg Romanian deadlifts.
 If you are a beginner, you can just use your own body weight and keep one hand by your side and the other in front of your quads.
 Romanian deadlifts can be performed bilaterally or unilaterally.
 In the video clip, I am performing the exercise unilaterally -meaning, one leg at a time.
 Later on, you can incorporate weights to single-leg Romanian deadlifts.
 Here is how to proceed:

 - Stand tall with your chin and chest up, shoulders back, and your core tight.

 - Keep your feet hips apart and hold the weight by your thigh in an overhand grip with your hand.

 - Maintain the back straight and shoulders back, lower your torso keeping the weight in front of your quad, and lifting one leg off the ground.
 Move your foot behind you and hinge at the hips to lean further forwards.

 - Keep raising your back leg behind you, lowering until you feel the stretch in your standing leg’s hamstring.

 - Bring that leg back to the starting position.